LukaStein/Datamining_09/JavaWrapper/README.md

 ## Installation
-To run the program only a JDK needs to be installed.
-If it's desired to run the project itself from an IDE then read *External libraries*, since the libraries will be outdated in the future.
+To run the program only a JDK needs to be installed, the program (jar) itself and an .arff file.
+If it's desired to run the project (JavaWrapper) itself from an IDE then read
+*External libraries*, since the libraries will be outdated in the future.

 ### JDK (required)